 The NCUA determines a federal credit union’s qualification status based on data obtained through examinations.
 The agency will notify a federal credit union if a majority of its membership qualifies as low-income.
 Federal credit unions that do not receive notification, but believe they qualify for the designation, may submit information supporting a potential designation to the NCUA directly.
 Staff from the Office of Credit Union Resources and Expansion will work with credit unions to determine if there are other ways for them to get to a low-income designation.

-The NCUA developed “The Low-Income Designated Area Workbook,” which uses the current year American Community Survey (opens new window) data to determine which geographic areas are classified as low-income.
+The NCUA developed “The Low-Income Designated Area Workbook,” which uses the current year American Community Survey (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) data to determine which geographic areas are classified as low-income.
 The workbook lists the counties, census tracts, census block groups, and zip codes within the United States and Puerto Rico.

 There are at least two ways a credit union can use the information found in the workbook: